LuanaMartelli/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/README.md

    lines and the script will replace these two lines.
    What happens if we add more web server nodes?
 Do you think it is really dynamic?
 It's far away from being a dynamic configuration.
-Can you propose a solution to solve this?__
+Can you propose a solution to solve this?</b>

    No, it's not, because we need to change two files to add more nodes (see answer 2).
 A better solution would be that each server announces itself to the other and the load balancer when it's up.

+   ​

 #### Install the tools